-Mismatch at connection planes with noise measurement inherently displays variability or jitter because of the random nature of the noise being measured.
-Averaging many readings can minimize displayed jitter and bring the measurement closer to the true mean of the noise's Gaussian distribution.
+Mismatch at connection planes will Noise measurement inherently displays variability or jitter because of the random nature of the noise being measured.
+Averaging many readings can minimize displayed jitter and bring the measurement closer to the true mean of the noise's gaussian distribution.